 Our mental health also needs some work.
-The amounts of stress people feel these days- environmentally, physically, emotionally and spiritually- are substantial, and stress is extremely hard on the body.
+The amounts of stress people feel these days- socially, environmentally, physically, emotionally and spiritually- are substantial, and stress is extremely hard on the body.
 If people want to be healthier and happier then they need to stop, feel, think, plan and try implementing some healthy changes!
 We're taught to put ourselves last because it's selfish to put our needs first.
 But the truth is you can't be the best person you can be, nor be any good to others if you don't take care of yourself.

 The environment today is in a precarious condition, largely from animal production for food consumption.
 The largest amount of greenhouse gas emissions comes from animal agriculture.
 It uses a huge amount of water as well as land for growing crops to feed them.
 Raising animals for food causes deforestation and the extinction of many species.
 Rainforests are being destroyed at an alarming rate- 30 million acres per year have been lost every year since the 1970's.
 Our oceans are being depleted of fish.
 Fertilizers and pesticides pollute our waters and create "dead zones" in their wake.
 The one in the Gulf of Mexico is now the size of New Jersey.
 Most grain crops go to feeding the animals for our consumption- it's unnatural.
 If we took just half of the grain we feed to animals raised for our consumption and gave it to those who were hungry, it would end world hunger.

 Also, the majority of animals consumed are raised on factory farms in horrible conditions- having to be fed copious amounts of hormones and antibiotics just to survive and to grow at unbelievably fast, unhealthy rates.
 Neglect, abuse and torture run rampant.
 For example, if human babies were made to grow at the same rate as most broiler chickens, they would weigh 660 pounds at just 2 months old!
-All animals raised for food suffer similar or worse lives.
+All animals raised for food or clothing suffer similar or worse lives.
 These poor, innocent creatures are just a number with a dollar sign attached awaiting a violent and torturous death.
 Billions upon billions of animals annually!
 If we could reduce the amount consumed and change how animals are being "raised" it would truly help our health, our environment and the animals left in an enormous way.
 The future of our planet depends on it!